corda/corda-docs-portal/content/en/platform/corda/4.13/community/key-concepts-contracts.md

 ## Contractual validity

 [Transactions]({{< relref "key-concepts-transactions.md" >}}) must be digitally signed by all required signers.
-However, even if a transaction gathers all the required signatures, it can't be executed unless it is also *contractually valid*.
+However, even if a transaction gathers all the required signatures, it cannot be executed unless it is also *contractually valid*.
 A transaction that is not contractually valid is not a valid proposal to update the ledger, and can never be committed to the ledger.
 This means that contracts can impose rules on the evolution of states over time that are independent of the willingness of the required signers to sign a given transaction.

 Each transaction [state]({{< relref "key-concepts-states.md" >}}) specifies a *contract type*.
 The contract specified takes the transaction as input, and determines if the transaction is valid based on the contract's internal rules.
 The contract must evaluate every input state and every output state.